berteh/ScribusGenerator/README.md

 Scribus sometimes renders the included image in really low resolution, so you should check out the resolution (dpi) (and or size) or your source material.
 To quickly batch export SVG objects in multiple resolutions you may be interested in this [Inkscape object export script](https://github.com/berteh/svg-objects-export).

-There is unfortunately no way to dynamically include vector files (pdf or svg) with ScribusGenerator, because of the way Scribus imports them (from the menu _File > Import > Vector_) by converting them on-the-fly to Scribus objects.
+There is unfortunately no way to dynamically include vector files (pdf or svg) with ScribusGenerator, because of the way Scribus imports them (from the menu _«File → Import → Vector»_) by converting them on-the-fly to Scribus objects.
 Which is great for direct editing in Scribus, but not for including external files by reference.

 Dynamic Colors
 ---------------

 Colors can be dynamically replaced just like text.
 See the [screencast video @8:31](https://www.youtube.com/watch?feature=player_detailpage&v=kMsRn38TOiQ#t=512), or simply

-1. edit the colors of your Scribus file (``edit > colours``) and rename the colors you want to replace with variable names (typically replace ``FromSVG#whatever`` with the now well known form ``%VAR_name%``).
+1. edit the colors of your Scribus file (_«Edit > Colors»_) and rename the colors you want to replace with variable names (typically replace ``FromSVG#whatever`` with the now well-known pattern ``%VAR_name%``).
 1. define the colors you want to use in the final document, and use their Scribus names as values in your color data field.

 ![Illustration: Replace colors dynamically](pic/SG-16.png)